-In our setting, we have chosen to use a stochastic continuous-time model to describe mortality evolution of a given population, to benefit from the pricing framework used in finance.
+In our setting, we have chosen a stochastic continuous-time model to describe mortality evolution of a given population, to benefit from the pricing framework used in finance.
 Among these approaches, we considered an affine model, whose general formula is given by:

-$$d\mu_x(t) = (f_1(t) + f_2(t)\mu_x(t))dt + \sqrt{f_3(t) + f_4(t)\mu_x(t)}dw(t), \tag{3}$$ where $f_1(t)$, $f_2(t)$, $f_3(t)$, $f_4(t)$ are deterministic functions, and w(t) a standard Brownian motion under the real probability measure \mathbb{P} .
+$$d\mu_x(t) = (f_1(t) + f_2(t)\mu_x(t))dt + \sqrt{f_3(t) + f_4(t)\mu_x(t)}dw(t),$$ (3)

+where $f_1(t)$ , $f_2(t)$ , $f_3(t)$ , $f_4(t)$ are deterministic functions, and w(t) a standard Brownian motion under the real world probability measure $\mathbb{P}$ .

-Our choice was motivated by the fact that with an affine model, we can get an explicit formula of the survival index that allows the pricing of longevity derivatives.
-We choose in particular the Hull and White model (HW), which is a cohort mortality model since Zeddouk and Devolder [34] showed that this model is suitable for describing the intensity of mortality of the Belgian population.
+An affine model facilitates obtaining an explicit formula of the survival index, and therefore the price of the longevity derivative in closed form.
+We chose in particular the Hull and White model (HW), which is a cohort mortality model since Zeddouk and Devolder [33] showed that this model is suitable for describing the intensity of mortality of the Belgian population.
 In fact, they presented a comparison between different affine processes such as Ornstein Uhlenbeck, Feller, Vasiçek and CIR extended models, and showed (using different tests such as goodness-of-fit testing and backtesting) that the HW model gives a very accurate prediction of the survival function.
-In addition, the HW model was also used by Zeddouk and Devolder [35] for mortality to price Survival-forwards and Survival-swaps.
+In addition, the HW model was also used by Zeddouk and Devolder [34] for mortality to price Survival-forwards and Survival-swaps.

-1This model describes how the mortality of an individual aged x at time t evolves over time, rather than modelling age-period mortality like in the Lee-Carter and CBD models.
+&lt;sup>1This model describes how the mortality of an individual aged x at time t evolves over time, rather than modelling age-period mortality like in the Lee-Carter and CBD models.

-As mentioned in the introduction, many models have been proposed in the literature to represent the mortality evolution of two or more related populations (Villegas et al. [31]).
-But the majority of the models proposed were based on discrete-time stochastic mortality models such as the Lee-Carter model.
+As mentioned in the introduction, many models have been proposed in the literature to represent the mortality evolution of two or more populations (Villegas et al. [30]).
+But the majority of the models proposed are based on discrete-time stochastic mortality models such as the Lee-Carter model.

-For both the reference population and the insurer's population, we will consider two different correlated HW models as described in sections 2.2 and 2.3.
+For both the reference population and the insurer's population, we consider two different correlated HW models as described in Subsections 2.2 and 2.3.